Assam polls: BJP releases list of 70 candidates, CM Sarbananda Sonowal to contest from Majuli

 BJP has allotted 26 seats for Asom Gana Parishad and eight for United People’s Party Liberal.

 The Bharatiya Janata Party on Friday announced its candidates for 70 out of the 126 seats for the upcoming Assam Assembly elections, PTI reported.
+These 70 seats will go to polls in the first and second phases of the polls.

-The party has decided to field Chief Minister Sarbananda Sonowal from the Majuli constituency, while Finance Minister Himanta Biswa Sarma will contest from the Jalukbari constituency, ANI reported, quoting BJP National General Secretary Arun Singh.
+The party has decided to field Chief Minister Sarbananda Sonowal from the Majuli constituency, while Himanta Biswa Sarma will contest from the Jalukbari constituency, ANI reported, quoting BJP National General Secretary Arun Singh.

 Singh said that the 26 seats have been allotted for alliance partner Asom Gana Parishad, while another ally United People’s Party Liberal will get eight seats, ANI reported.